-A later example of a similar quest is in Homer’s Iliad.
-Achilles, or Akhilleus as he is known in the Iliad, searches for his own sort of immortality.
-However, in the process he has to sacrifice his own humanity to be immortal; as a rule, as long as you are human, you can not be immortal.
+A later example of a similar quest for immortality is in Homer’s Iliad.
+Achilles, or Akhilleus as he is known in the Iliad, embarks on such a quest.
+However, in the process, he must sacrifice his own humanity to be immortal; as a rule in the context for the story, as long as you are human, you can not be immortal.
 In the Iliad, Achilles has a choice between eternal immortality in death and mortal immortality through glory.

 “My mother, Thetis of the silvery feet,” Achilles says in Book Nine of the Iliad, “tells me of two possible destinies carrying me toward death: two ways: if on the one hand I remain to fight around Troy town, I lose all hope of home but gain unfading glory; on the other, if I sail aback to my own land my glory fails – but a long life lies ahead for me.”

 Achilles finds himself with a choice between two mortal destinies.
 He contemplates these choices later in Book Nine,

 “Now I think no riches can compare with being alive… A man may come by cattle and sheep in raids; tripods he buys, and tawny-headed horses; but his life’s breath cannot be hunted back or be recaptured once it pass his lips.”